Spring Garden Revival

 Contact Reading's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Proper weed debris management in Reading is essential for environmental protection and compliance with state regulations.
-The Department of Public Works (DPW) oversees specialized disposal categories: healthy weeds are accepted in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be securely bagged and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Yard waste is accepted in biodegradable paper bags only (no plastic per MassDEP), with woody weeds bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
-Soil clods and rocks require Transfer Station coordination.
-Finished municipal compost is available for soil improvement, with seasonal distribution in spring and fall.
-Strictly, no debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Proper weed debris management in Reading is essential for environmental protection and compliance with state and local regulations.
+The Department of Public Works (DPW) oversees specialized disposal categories: healthy weeds may be composted through municipal programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained to prevent spread.
+Yard waste must be placed in biodegradable paper bags (no plastic per MassDEP), with woody weeds bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
+The Transfer Station manages soil clods and rocks, with specific hours, permits, and fees.
+Finished municipal compost is available for soil improvement and restoration projects, distributed seasonally.
+Strictly, no debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.

 Reading Department of Public Works